TickyMox/my-first-repo/README.md

 #my first something

-This is a sample project
+This is a sample project.
+Github is allowing me to do things